The Selfie Sticks of Rome

 In 2014, Rome ranked as the 14th most visited city in the world and the third most visited in the European Union.
-It’s by far Italy’s main tourist attraction. for the past few years, the most common accessory amongst tourists in Rome had been a digital SLR camera, which was recently replaced by the smartphone.
+It’s by far the most popular tourist attraction in Italy.
+A classic accessory among Rome’s tourists used to be a digital SLR camera.
+People used to point their camera towards a subject.

-For a while, tourists’ smartphones were pointed at Rome’s beautiful antiquities – just like their cameras used to.
-But in 2015, people point the camera at themselves.
-Which probably makes selfie-stick sellers this year’s biggest winners.
+However, in 2015, people point the camera at themselves.
+It’s evident that selfie sticks and mobile phones slowly are taking over the world.

 Videos by VICE